 In the ICARUS Anonymisation method the data provider holds a key role as he/she is the only one that both deeply comprehends the privacy concerns and vulnerabilities of the data.
 The method is tailored based on his/her input for the appropriate parameters of the anonymisation workflow which is configured and executed prior to making a dataset available to other ICARUS stakeholders.

-Hence, in the ICARUS perspective, the process of Data Anonymisation includes the following steps:
+Hence, in the ICARUS perspective, the process of Data Anonymisation for the safeguarding of sensitive data includes the following steps:

 Step 1.
 Definition of the attribute types